TheBirdous/auto-vasarely/README.md

 color palette, and with inner shapes depending on the user's choice.
 Each state of the filled grid is saved into a separate folder.

+## Repository Structure

+- `doc/` contains documentation of the application.
+- `excel/` contains presentation materials for Excel@FIT 2023
+- `profiling/` contains statistical data regarding execution time of the application.
+- `report/` contains source files, from which the thesis/report can be generated.
+- `resources/` contains inputs and outputs from early testing.
+- `src/` contains source files of the application.
+- `test/` contains tests.
+- `test_report/` contains tests, which showcase final outputs of the application.
+- `LICENSE` is a file containing license info regarding the correct usage and distribution of this application.
+- `README.md` contains general information regarding this repository, and a usage guide for the application.
+- `xdohna48.pdf` contains the compiled thesis/report.

 ## Prerequisities

-In this section are included required libraries, as well as the version of a Python interpreter necessary to run this software.
+In this section are included required libraries, as well as a version of the Python interpreter necessary to run this software.

 ### Interpreter